 Initial and ongoing charges

 There is an initial charge of up to 3% of each payment you make.
-This includes the cost of any initial advice provided by Wesleyan Financial Services.
+This is for the cost of the advice provided by Wesleyan Financial Services.

-There is also an Annual Management Charge (AMC), which is a percentage of how much your plan is worth each year.
+There is also an Annual Management Charge (AMC), which is a percentage of how much your plan is worth each year and covers the cost of managing your investment and running your plan.
 The amount of AMC depends on the fund or funds that you invest in.

 For more information about the Wesleyan Personal Pension please read the Key Features Document.

 Remember that the value of your investments can go down as well as up and you may not receive back what you put in.
 Tax treatment depends on individual circumstances and can change in the future.